Universally the creation of straw art, in any form, requires very few tools.

-To order your splitter contact Walter Kilchmann: firstname.lastname@example.org Price per splitter: 50Chf (Swiss francs) plus shipping.
+To order your splitter contact Walter Kilchmann: email@example.com Price per splitter at the time of this article is: 50Chf (Swiss francs) plus shipping.
 Each splitter is specially made to order and will take approximately one month.
 The Straw Shop acquired their set available and they are a pleasure to work with.

 The history of the straw splitter is continuing even today.
 Although the need for this tool has certainly changed since its creation in the early 1800s, the straw splitter continues to be an essential tool for those working in the medium world wide right up until today.

 The Straw Shop is grateful to Luton Culture, Wardown Park Museum, Luton, England for permitting us to share images of straw splitters from their collection, otherwise unseen.
 The Straw Shop is also grateful to Veronica Main for her invaluable research assistance.
 You may also enjoy seeing additional splitters here.